dishfulwastaken/dishful-ui/README.md

   - **Premium user navigates Recipes -> Recipe**<br />
     On the recipes page we should be streaming all of the recipe data.
 Once we try navigating into a specific recipe, we should:
-      - Pause the stream of all recipes
+      - Stop the stream of all recipes
       - Pass the latest recipe data corresponding to the clicked recipe on to the recipe page
       - Display the recipe page initially with the latest recipe data from previous step
       - Begin streaming this recipe data